NVIDIA-AI-IOT/nanoowl/README.md

 <p align="center"><a href="#usage"/>👍 Usage</a> - <a href="#performance"/>⏱️ Performance</a> - <a href="#setup">🛠️ Setup</a> - <a href="#examples">🤸 Examples</a> <br> - <a href="#acknowledgement">👏 Acknowledgment</a> - <a href="#see-also">🔗 See also</a></p>

 NanoOWL is a project that optimizes [OWL-ViT](https://huggingface.co/docs/transformers/model_doc/owlvit) to run 🔥 ***real-time*** 🔥 on [NVIDIA Jetson Orin Platforms](https://store.nvidia.com/en-us/jetson/store) with [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt).
-NanoOWL also introduces a new "tree detection" pipeline that combines OWL-ViT and CLIP to enable nested detection and classification of anything, at any level simply by providing text.
+NanoOWL also introduces a new "tree detection" pipeline that combines OWL-ViT and CLIP to enable nested detection and classification of anything, at any leve, simply by providing text.

 <p align="center"><img src="assets/tree_predict_out.jpg" height="256px"/></p>